Use of inherently dangerous function (unsafe package)

 Description

-package which grants low-level memory management capabilities, inclusive of direct memory access and pointer manipulation.
-Though the unsafe
+package in Go allows for low-level memory management, including direct memory access and pointer manipulation.
+While unsafe

 Remediations